-25 6.
-Norfolk State University
+6. Norfolk State University

-a.
-Subject to the provisions of this act, the General Assembly authorizes Norfolk State University to enter into a written agreement or agreements with a Foundation of the University for the development of one or more student housing projects on or adjacent to campus, subject to the conditions outlined in the Public-Private Education Facilities Infrastructure Act of 2002.

-29 b.
-Norfolk State University is further authorized to enter into written agreements with a Foundation of the University to support such 30 student housing facilities; the support may include agreements to (i) include the student housing facilities in the University's student 31 housing inventory; (ii) manage the operation and maintenance of the facilities, including collection of rental fees as if those students 32 occupied University-owned housing; (iii) assign students to the facilities in preference to other University-owned facilities; (iv) restrict 33 construction of competing student housing projects; (v) seek to obtain police power over the student housing as provided by law; and 34 (vi) otherwise support the student housing facilities consistent with law, provided that the University shall not be required to take any 35 action that would constitute a breach of the University's obligations under any documents or other instruments constituting or securing 36 bonds or other indebtedness of the University or the Commonwealth of Virginia.
+- a.
+Subject to the provisions of this act, the General Assembly authorizes Norfolk State University to enter into a written agreement or agreements with a Foundation of the University for the development of one or more student housing projects on or adjacent to campus, subject to the conditions outlined in the Public-Private Education Facilities Infrastructure Act of 2002. - b.
+Norfolk State University is further authorized to enter into written agreements with a Foundation of the University to support such student housing facilities; the support may include agreements to (i) include the student housing facilities in the University's student housing inventory; (ii) manage the operation and maintenance of the facilities, including collection of rental fees as if those students occupied University-owned housing; (iii) assign students to the facilities in preference to other University-owned facilities; (iv) restrict construction of competing student housing projects; (v) seek to obtain police power over the student housing as provided by law; and (vi) otherwise support the student housing facilities consistent with law, provided that the University shall not be required to take any action that would constitute a breach of the University's obligations under any documents or other instruments constituting or securing bonds or other indebtedness of the University or the Commonwealth of Virginia.

-37 7.
-Northern Virginia Community College - Alexandria Campus
+7. Northern Virginia Community College - Alexandria Campus

-38 The General Assembly authorizes Northern Virginia Community College, Alexandria Campus to enter into a written agreement either 39 with its affiliated foundation or a private contractor to construct a facility to provide on-campus housing on College land to be leased to 40 said foundation or private contractor for such purposes.
-Northern Virginia Community College, Alexandria Campus, is also authorized 41 to enter into a written agreement with said foundation or private contractor for the support of such student housing facilities and 42 management of the operation and maintenance of the same.
+The General Assembly authorizes Northern Virginia Community College, Alexandria Campus to enter into a written agreement either with its affiliated foundation or a private contractor to construct a facility to provide on-campus housing on College land to be leased to said foundation or private contractor for such purposes.
+Northern Virginia Community College, Alexandria Campus, is also authorized to enter into a written agreement with said foundation or private contractor for the support of such student housing facilities and management of the operation and maintenance of the same.

-43 8.
-Virginia State University
+8. Virginia State University

-a.
+- a.
 Subject to the provisions of this act, the General Assembly authorizes Virginia State University (University) to enter into a written agreement or agreements with the Virginia State University Foundation (VSUF), Virginia State University Real Estate Foundation (VSUREF), and other entities owned or controlled by the university for the development, design, construction, financing, and management of a mixed-use economic development corridor comprising student housing, parking, and dining facilities through alternative financing agreements including public-private partnerships.
-The facility or facilities may be located on property owned by the Commonwealth.

-50 b.
-Virginia State University is further authorized to enter into a written agreement with the VSUREF, VSUF, and other entities owned or controlled by the university for the support of such a mixed-use economic development corridor comprising student housing, service and diving facilities by including these projects in the university's facility inventory and managing their operation and
+The facility or facilities may be located on property owned by the Commonwealth. - b.
+Virginia State University is further authorized to enter into a written agreement with the VSUREF, VSUF, and other entities owned or controlled by the university for the support of such a mixed-use economic development corridor comprising student housing, parking, and dining facilities by including these projects in the university's facility inventory and managing their operation and maintenance; by assigning parking authorizations, students and/or operations to the facility or facilities in preference to other university facilities; by restricting construction of competing projects; and by otherwise supporting the facilities consistent with law, provided that the university shall not be required to take any action that would constitute a breach of the university's obligations under any documents or other instruments constituting or securing bonds or other indebtedness of the university or the Commonwealth of Virginia.

-52 parking, and dining facilities by including these projects in the university's facility inventory and managing their operation and

-Item Details(\$) Appropriations(\$) First Year Second Year First Year Second Year FY2015 FY2016 FY2015 FY2016
+Item Details(\$) Appropriations(\$)

+First Year Second Year

+FY2015 FY2016 FY2015 FY2016